adammertel/historical-geocoding-assistant/README.md

 ## Description

-The “Historical Geocoding Assistant” is an open-sourced browser-based application for assigning geographic coordinates in a more convenient and faster way than copy-pasting them from services such as Google Maps.
+The "Historical Geocoding Assistant" is an open-sourced browser-based application for assigning geographic coordinates in a more convenient and faster way than copy-pasting them from services such as Google Maps.
 The application was designed with historical projects in mind but is suitable for any geocoding work

 ## Citation

 To cite the software:
-`Adam Mertel, David Zbíral, Zdeněk Stachoň, and Hana Hořínková, ‘Historical Geocoding Assistant’, SoftwareX 14 (2021): 100682, https://doi.org/10.1016/j.softx.2021.100682.`
+`Adam Mertel, David Zbíral, Zdeněk Stachoň, and Hana Hořínková, 'Historical Geocoding Assistant', SoftwareX 14 (2021): 100682, https://doi.org/10.1016/j.softx.2021.100682.`

+## Recent Updates

+- **Tailwind CSS 4 Integration**: The application now uses Tailwind CSS 4 for styling.
+A migration from Bulma to Tailwind is in progress.
+See [TAILWIND-MIGRATION.md](./TAILWIND-MIGRATION.md) for details.
+- **Vite Build System**: The build system has been updated to use Vite for faster development and optimized production builds.

 ## Essential Features